NeoGames4/imassage/README.md

 - *.pdf-support
 - String encryption (with multiple algorithms)
-- Support of some other file formats (maybe even non-image files) Not sure when or if I'll update it.
+- Support of some other file formats (maybe even non-image files)

+Not sure when or if I'll update it (but it's definitely not done yet).